 Martian Moon eXploration is a JAXA sample return mission aimed to explore Phobos and Deimos the two moon of Mars and return a surface sample from the surface of the moons.

-Our laboratory is involved in the development of the instrument, Phobos analog laboratory support and and in the definition of a database that will be fundamental for the interpretation of the data acquired by MIRS.
+Members of our team were involved in the development of the MIRS instrument on board the spacecraft.
+Moreover the lab is working on Phobos analog laboratory support and and in the definition of a database that will be fundamental for the interpretation of the data acquired by MIRS.

 Simulating icy worlds like Enceladus and Europa is part of the new frontiers of planetary exploration.
 Our instrument facility could simulate, trough cryogenic experiment, the environment of various icy moons.
 Infrared spectroscopy and mass spectroscopy can support ocean world exploration both from remote sensing and in-situ observation.
 Study of survival of biomolecules in icy surfaces with heavy bombardment by UV and cosmic ray will help future missions in the search for organic compound and possibly biomarker of extraterrestrial life.